Free Car Insurance Comparison

 |Company||Married 35-year old female annual rate||Married 35-year old male annual rate||Married 60-year old female annual rate||Married 60-year old male annual rate||Single 17-year old female annual rate||Single 17-year old male annual rate||Single 25-year old female annual rate||Single 25-year old male annual rate|

 |Farmers Ins Co of WA||$2,106.20||$2,160.58||$1,928.90||$2,179.61||$4,781.38||$5,126.04||$2,651.77||$2,761.52|

 |State Farm Mutual Auto||$1,565.66||$1,565.66||$1,407.45||$1,407.45||$4,512.95||$5,714.10||$1,779.29||$2,045.65|

-Age and gender are among the factors considered while calculating the premium rate for a driver.
-E.g., the premium rate is generally high for teens compared to experienced drivers.
+Age and gender are among the factors considered while calculating rates for a driver.
+E.g., rates are generally high for teens compared to experienced drivers.
 The insurers attach a higher risk factor on teen drivers because of the inexperience.

 |Company||Demographic||Average Annual Rate|

 |First Nat'l Ins Co of America||Single 17-year old male||$10,891.02|

 |First Nat'l Ins Co of America||Single 17-year old female||$9,875.56|

 |Progressive Direct||Single 17-year old female||$7,688.90|

 |State Farm Mutual Auto||Single 17-year old male||$5,714.10|